 Billabong was founded on Australia's Gold Coast in 1973 by surfer and surfboard shaper Gordon Merchant and his then partner, Rena.
-Those early days were rather inauspicious, with the pair designing boardshorts at home, cutting them out on the kitchen table and selling them in local surf shops – the brand quickly gained traction with surfers preferring the superior functionality of the Billabong boardshorts.
+From humble beginnings – designing boardshorts at home, cutting them out on the kitchen table and selling them in local surf shops – the brand quickly gained traction with surfers preferring the superior functionality of the Billabong boardshorts.
 They were found to be far more durable courtesy of the unique triple-stitching technique developed by Gordon.

 Local surfers drawn to the brand became involved in marketing Billabong, and -brand sponsored contests and special events soon followed.
 By the 1980s, Billabong had firmly established its place in Australian surf culture and was ready for international expansion.
 The initial focus was on the large North American market and, again, the brand enjoyed success.

 Sales began to grow in other offshore markets, licenses were granted in a number of territories including Europe, New Zealand, Japan and South Africa.

 Through the 1990s the surf industry grew exponentially and professional surfing gained a mainstream following.
 The Company also followed its core customers into other boardsports markets, including skate, snow and wake, where it replicated its proven business model.
 By the close of the decade, Billabong had been restructured to capitalise on the growing global opportunities in the boardsports sector.